 The latter’s welcoming of GIMV operations proved the first of two occasions that stewards of the Jenkins facility rallied in support of Goodwill.
 Samuel H. Rosenstock, the former sole owner of the Frederick City Packing Company who later built the nation’s largest string bean canning company in Florida to support America’s World War II efforts, made a generous gift in May of 1980 to help GIMV rebuild.
 Rosenstock, a Maryland native who became a generous philanthropist in Frederick County, sold his company in 1946 to the Jenkins brothers.

-Prior to a 12,000 square-foot renovation completed in January 2002, the second floor of the entire building complex (approximately 40,000 square feet) were deemed uninhabitable and inaccessible to individuals with disabilities.
-However, this renovation was able to revive one of the four buildings in the Church Street complex, providing Goodwill with accessible office space, a large conference room facility, computer training space, vocational evaluation offices, day services space, a work skills classroom, administrative offices, a large employee lunchroom and sick room.
+Unfortunately, the Church Street complex faced another obstacle shortly after the turn of the millennium.
+Damage sacked the second floor of the entire complex (approximately 40,000 square feet), rendering it uninhabitable and inaccessible to individuals with disabilities.
+But again thanks to community support, a 12,000 square-foot renovation in January 2002 revived one of the four buildings in the Church Street complex.
+The renovation provided GIMV with accessible office space, a large conference room facility, computer training space, vocational evaluation offices, day services space, a work skills classroom, administrative offices, a large employee lunchroom and a health room.

 Meanwhile, GIMV retail store operations faced their own instances of adversity.
 Stores that had opened in Brunswick and Thurmont subsequently necessitated closure, though GIMV replaced the latter in 1999.